JesseEmond/blitz-2021-chal/README.md

 track 10000, queries 10000:  1.32ms  3.00pts
 ```

-So we can see that speeding up the 100k queries use-case is worth it, for example...
+So we can see that speeding up the 100k queries use-case is worth it, for example.

 ## Python-ish
-At this point, iterating over 100k integers and outputing a list of 100k elements in Python isn't free:
+At this point, iterating over 100k queries and outputing a list of 100k elements in Python isn't free:
 ```
 > python3 -m timeit '[x for x in range(100000)]'
 50 loops, best of 5: 5.89 msec per loop